lindell/multi-gitter/README.md

 # The file where all logs should be printed to. "-" means stdout.
 log-file: "-"

-# The formating of the logs.
+# The formatting of the logs.
 Available values: text, json, json-pretty.
 log-format: text

 # The level of logging that should be made.
 Available values: trace, debug, info, error.